-Susan Ness is a former commissioner of the Federal Communications Commission and the founder of Susan Ness Strategies, a communications policy consulting firm.
-She is a Senior Fellow at the Center for Transatlantic Relations at Johns Hopkins School of Advanced International Studies (SAIS).
-She frequently lectures on domestic and global communications policy and on women’s leadership.
+A Senior Fellow at the SAIS Center for Transatlantic Relations (CTR), Susan Ness is a former commissioner of the Federal Communications Commission and the founder of Susan Ness Strategies, a communications policy consulting firm.
+She frequently speaks on domestic and global communications policy and on women’s leadership.

-At the SAIS Center, she focuses on information and communications technology policy issues and the transatlantic partnership.
-She also created the SAIS Global Conference on Women in the Boardroom, and launched the website www.boardroomdiversity.org as a repository for research, articles and documents on boardroom diversity initiatives around the world.
-The SAIS Center will host its fourth Global Conference on Women in the Boardroom on Friday, September 20, 2013.
+At the SAIS CTR, she focuses on information and communications technology policy issues and the transatlantic partnership.
+She created and chairs the annual SAIS Global Conference on Women in the Boardroom, and launched the website www.boardroomdiversity.org as a repository for research, articles and documents on global boardroom diversity initiatives.
+The SAIS Center will host its fifth Global Conference on Women in the Boardroom on Tuesday, September 16, 2014.

 Commissioner Ness served on the Federal Communications Commission from 1994 to 2001, where she played a leading role on spectrum policy issues, championed competition and spectrum auctions, and fostered new technologies, including PCS, digital television, digital satellite and terrestrial radio, wireless broadband, and unlicensed services.
 She worked to connect schools and libraries to the Internet and forged stakeholder consensus on a standard for digital television.
 Internationally, she was FCC's senior representative at three ITU WRC conferences and participated in many bilateral and multinational negotiations on trade, spectrum, and standards.

 From 2005 to 2007, she was the founding president and CEO of GreenStone Media, LLC, which produced talk programming targeting women for syndication on radio and other platforms.
 At its peak, GreenStone Media produced 63 hours per week of original, award-winning programs.